CSCfi/csc-user-guide/docs/apps/cp2k.md

 ## Usage

-Check which versions are recommended:
+Check which versions can be loaded directly:

     module avail cp2k